wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 **Lectures.** There are two 75-minute lectures each week that will introduce the main content of the course.

 **Labs.** Every student is required to complete and submit the weekly lab practice.
 Lab work will include exercises to review and reinforce the lecture material and to develop general programming, testing and debugging skills.
 The labs will also provide further opportunity to ask questions about course material.

-**Required Lab.** In labs you will be working with a partner.
+In labs you will be working with a partner.
 Labs are not a race to the finish, but are your opportunity to practice and explore the material together with your partner.
 A successful lab is one where both partners are on the same page about their solution for the tasks, they are communicating honestly and continuously, and are willing to ask for and offer help to one another.
 Our labs this semester will be organized on Google classroom.
 You should have received an invitation for it.
 That is where you will find instructions for each lab, how to prepare, what to submit, as well as solutions for some of the tasks.
 These solutions will be provided by midday on Wednesday.
 In order to prepare for lab, you will also have to submit some exercises (labeled "Prelab" in Google classroom).
 These are due Mondays at 7pm.
 In order to get credit for lab, you have to submit the material described in the instructions, as well as a self-assessment, that asks you to engage with the material, the code you wrote, and your learning.
 These are due Friday at 5pm.